HugoBruins/cancatchers/README.md

 ## What is Cansat

-Cansat is a competition where you have to design a little satellite that will go 1km into the air with a rocket and you have to receive some data from it and hopefully get it recovered.
+Cansat is a competition where you have to design a little satellite that will go 1km into the air by rocket and you have to receive some data from it and hopefully get it recovered.

 ## Parts used for our Cansat